vgpmehta/openface/README.md

 If you need to debug or change configuration, use the scripts below:

+- `bash download_models.sh` : download and install models
-- run `chmod +x prepare.sh && ./prepare.sh` : download all dependencies and install system libs
+- `bash prepare.sh` : download all dependencies and install system libs
-- run `chmod +x compile.sh && ./compile.sh` : compile everything
+- `bash compile.sh` : compile everything

+For a hard reset of the folder, use `bash clear.sh` to remove boost, opencv, dlib and build folders.

 ## Description